janaSunrise/overflow-discord-bot/README.md

 - Configure the environmental variables by renaming the `.env.example` file to `.env` with the respective values for it.
 If you're using heroku or other platforms that have option for external environmental variables, use that instead of `.env`
-- Configure the options and settings available in `config.py` inside the BOt module, according to your preferences.
+- Configure the options and settings available in `config.py` inside the Bot module, according to your preferences.
 - Run the server using `pipenv run start`